cashubtc/nuts/XX.md

  - the `channel_id`, the hex representation of the channel_id.
  - the `context` as a string
  - the `amount` in decimal representation, e.g. "32" for 32 satoshis
  - the `index` in decimal representation.
-(As this is rarely be greater than, an probably never greater than 255, then maybe this should just be represented as one byte?)
  - the `channel_secret` mentioned earlier.
 Using this ensures that the mint cannot compute the outputs even if they know the channel_id.

 As these are all deterministic and based on information known to both parties,